MatthVeron/VAST_wiki/Combine-acoustic-and-bottom-trawl-data.md

 This method is demonstrated in:

-> Monnahan, C. C., Thorson, J. T., Kotwicki, S., Lauffenburger, N., Ianelli, J. N., and Punt, A. E. 2021.
-Incorporating vertical distribution in index standardization accounts for spatiotemporal availability to acoustic and bottom trawl gear for semi-pelagic species.
-ICES Journal of Marine Science.
+> Cole C Monnahan, James T Thorson, Stan Kotwicki, Nathan Lauffenburger, James N Ianelli, Andre E Punt, Incorporating vertical distribution in index standardization accounts for spatiotemporal availability to acoustic and bottom trawl gear for semi-pelagic species, ICES Journal of Marine Science, 2021;, fsab085, https://doi.org/10.1093/icesjms/fsab085

 The demo below is adapted from that paper and shows fits to simulated data for fish biomass in three vertical layers:
 1. The acoustic dead zone (i.e., 0 to 0.5/3 meters above substrate)